bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 ")

 ### Update Via the API
+1. Generate the [API Access Token & Client ID](/api-docs/getting-started/basics/authentication#authentication_getting-api-credentials).
+Set the Information & Settings scope to Read-Only and the Products scope to Modify.

-Create a PUT request to the product to be updated, replacing 124 with the product’s ID:
+2. Create a PUT request to the product to be updated, replacing {{store-hash}} and {{product_id}} with values from your store:

 `https://api.bigcommerce.com/stores/{{store_hash}}/v3/catalog/products/124`